juniorxxue/juniorxxue.github.io/posts/2023-07-27-what-is-first-class-label.md

 ---
-title: What Is First Class Label?
+title: What is first class label?
 ---

 In languages with first-class labels, labels are treated as first-class values that can be passed as arguments.
 I'll use Javascript to explain how it differs from our familiar ones.